-If your physician locally or at home can provide you with international travel medical advice, please feel free to the seek the guidance of that specialist.
+If your physician locally or at home can provide you with international travel medical advice, please feel free to the seek the guidance of that specialist to help you determine what immunizations and medications you might need abroad.
 Also note that the UVM Travel Clinic serves the needs of UVM students traveling to foreign countries for study abroad or for independent/personal travel.
-Students will meet with experienced nurses who will provide many services including required and recommended immunizations for your host region.
+Students will meet with experienced nurses who will provide many services including required and recommended immunizations and medications for your host region.

 The Travel Clinic is located within Primary Care, on the ground floor of 425 Pearl Street.
 Appointments can be made by calling Primary Care at 802-656-3350.

 Under the International Health Regulations adopted by the World Health Organization, a country may require International Certificates of Vaccination against yellow fever, and a cholera immunization may be required if you are traveling from an infected area.
 If you are required to get vaccinations for your country, you will need to carry your immunization records with you.
 Typically they are listed in a small yellow packet that your doctor or the Travel Clinic will give you, although this may vary depending on the vaccination and location.

 UVM students studying abroad must attend a pre-departure orientation.
 These orientations are held during the last few weeks of the semester; students should attend the orientation in the semester before the intended study abroad date.
 The pre-departure orientation is very interactive, and we require students to bring their laptops with them.

 Note: This pre-departure orientation does not apply to students participating on short-term UVM Travel Study programs.

 Students studying abroad for Summer 2018, Fall 2018, or Academic Year 2018-2019 should plan on attending pre-departure orientation on Saturday, April 14, 2018.
 Registration is located at the kiosk help desk area on the 3rd floor of Waterman Building.
 Check your UVM email closer to this date for more details.